zichongkao/selectstarsql/beazley.md

 <sql-quiz
   data-title="Select the <code>WHERE</code> blocks with valid clauses." data-description="These are tricky.
-Even if you've guessed correctly, read the hints to understand the reasoning.">
+Even if you've guessed correctly, read the explanations to understand the reasoning.">
   <sql-quiz-option
     data-value="bool_literal"
     data-statement="WHERE 0"